-In this article, our Head of Mobile Sales, Lauren Miller, provides helpful advice on how you can get the best deal on your business mobiles.
-She covers:
+In this article we provide helpful advice on how you can get the best deal on your business mobiles. we cover:

 Did you know that almost half of UK businesses are spending more than twice what they should be on their mobile contracts?
 Our top advice would be - treat your business mobiles the same way you would treat your car insurance; chances are you'll get the best deal when you shop around.